GfSE/SpecIF-Pages/index.md

 - The integrated model holds the semantics, the meaning of the combined information, independently of their respective notation.
 It lends itself for analysis by machine, overall search as well as navigation.
 - The entities and relations on the lowest level store the information, where many known technologies may apply.

-## Fundamental Resource Types

-A logical integration of model information prepared using different notations is made possible by abstraction of model elements to very few fundamental element types.
-Based on scientific research and practical experience, five model element types are proposed [9]:

-- An ■ Actor represents an active entity, be it an activity, a process step, a function, a system component or a role.
-- A ● State stands for a passive entity, be it a value, a document, an information storage or even a physical shape.
-- An ♦ Event constitutes a time reference, a change in condition/value or more generally a synchronisation primitive.
-- A ↯ Requirement is a singular documented physical and functional need that a particular design, product or process must be able to perform.
-- A ✶ Feature is an intentional distinguishing characteristic of a system, often a unique selling proposition.

-The Fundamental Modelling Concepts (FMC) conceived by Prof. Dr. Siegfried Wendt, founding director of the Hasso-Plattner-Institute Potsdam, and his research team show, that all models of known methods can be constructed using three model element types Actor, State and Event [1,2].
-Requirement and Feature have been added for textual information complementing the models.

 ## Syntax

 Within the SpecIF schema, the information model (meta-model) specifies the resource classes and statement classes that will be available for the system model.